scribe-org/Scribe-iOS/README.md

 ### Scribe language keyboards for iOS

 **Scribe-iOS** is a pack of iOS and iPadOS power user keyboards for language learners.
 Features include translation **`(beta)`**, verb conjugation and annotation of nouns that give users the tools needed to communicate with confidence.
-Being fully open-source, Scribe prioritizes user privacy and doesn't ask for any data or system access.
+German and Spanish are currently the only supported languages, but the Scribe team has interest in creating keyboards for all languages of interest.

 Data for Scribe keyboards is sourced from [Wikidata](https://www.wikidata.org/), with [WDQS](https://www.wikidata.org/wiki/Wikidata:SPARQL_tutorial) queries being written to produce JSON files for easy reference.
-The [Wikidata](https://www.wikidata.org/) query and formatting files for each keyboard are found in the `DataPrep` directory or each keyboard in [Scribe-iOS/Keyboards](https://github.com/scribe-org/Scribe-iOS/tree/main/Keyboards).
-German and Spanish are currently the only supported languages, but the Scribe team has interest in creating keyboards for all languages of interest.
+Being fully open-source, Scribe prioritizes user privacy and doesn't ask for any data or system access.

 # **Contents**<a id="contents"></a>